39 and a Half: Cast

-Production
+Production and release

 39 and a Half was directed by Mitja Okorn, Łukasz Palkowski, and Łukasz Jaworski, written by Doman Nowakowski, Dorota Mierzejewska, and Tomasz Cichoń, and produced by Justyna Pawlak.
-The cinematography was done by Michał Englert, Michał Nowakowski, and Tomasz Naumiuk, editing by Jarosław Barzan, and Krzysztof Boruń, music by Łukasz Targosz, scenography by Joanna Doroszkiewicz, and costumes by Małgorzata Stefaniak, and Magdalena Jadwiga Rutkiewicz.
-The series was produced and distributed by TVN.
+The cinematography was done by Michał Englert, Michał Nowakowski, and Tomasz Naumiuk, the editing by Jarosław Barzan, and Krzysztof Boruń, the music by Łukasz Targosz, the scenography by Joanna Doroszkiewicz, and the costumes by Małgorzata Stefaniak, and Magdalena Jadwiga Rutkiewicz.
+The series was produced and distributed by TVN, and filmed in Warsaw, Poland.
 It aired from 4 March 2008 to 1 December 2009, and has 39 episodes in total, spanning 3 seasons.
 Each episode has a running time of 45 minutes.